idan-nave/OnBoardly/doc/OnBoarding Project SQL Setup.md

 - **Local Development Setup**: All developers can work on localhost, using their individual local installations of MySQL for database management.
 This makes it easier for everyone to work independently, especially if different developers are working on different parts of the application (e.g., one on the frontend and one on the backend).

-- **Shared Database Setup**: If you're working in a team and prefer not to configure local databases individually, you can use a **shared cloud-based database** (e.g., AWS RDS, DigitalOcean Managed Databases) that all developers can access.
+- **Shared Database Setup**: If you're working in a department and prefer not to configure local databases individually, you can use a **shared cloud-based database** (e.g., AWS RDS, DigitalOcean Managed Databases) that all developers can access.
 In this case, all developers would work on the same database, and you only need one MySQL instance running on the cloud.

-- **Database Synchronization**: If working locally, be sure to use version control (Git) for any SQL schema changes, and communicate any table structure changes (e.g., adding new columns, modifying relationships) with the team so that everyone updates their local databases accordingly.
+- **Database Synchronization**: If working locally, be sure to use version control (Git) for any SQL schema changes, and communicate any table structure changes (e.g., adding new columns, modifying relationships) with the department so that everyone updates their local databases accordingly.

 ---

 ### 7. **Handling Data Consistency Across Multiple Developers**
 If multiple developers are working on the database, you need to establish a process to ensure data consistency:
 - **SQL Migrations**: You can use a version control system like Git to keep track of SQL schema changes.
 Create migration scripts that can be run by all developers to keep their local databases synchronized.
-- **Communication**: Regularly discuss any updates or changes to the database schema with the team.
+- **Communication**: Regularly discuss any updates or changes to the database schema with the department.

 ---